AdrianSkar/markdown/fcc_guide.md

 The function first evaluates `if` the condition `(val === 7)` evaluates to `true`.
 If it does, it returns the statement between the curly braces ("Equal").
 If it doesn't, it returns the next `return` statement outside them ("Not equal").

 ### Sources

-<span id="cite1">1</span>. ["Basic JavaScript: Comparison with the Equality Operator", fCC lesson at *Javascript Algorithms And Data Structures Certification*](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator)
-<span id="cite2">2</span>. ["Basic JavaScript: Comparison with the Strict Equality Operator", fCC lesson at *Javascript Algorithms And Data Structures Certification*](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-strict-equality-operator)
+<span id="cite1">1</span>. ["Basic JavaScript: Comparison with the Strict Equality Operator", fCC lesson at *Javascript Algorithms And Data Structures Certification*](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-strict-equality-operator)

 ### Resources